 The ASUS 45W N45W-C1 Adapter is suitable for charging most ASUS Chromebooks that juice up via USB-C, which includes most released in the last couple of years.
 Even the most powerful ASUS gaming Chromebooks charge at 45W, so spending more on faster ones is unnecessary.
 Unless you want to, that is.
 In which case, it also offers a really nice 65W option that is smaller and looks better.
 It’s also much pricier, though.

 HP Chromebook charger

 Most HP Chromebooks charge at 45W speeds, but the company has something very special if you’re looking for a replacement charger.
 It is slimmer, has a great design, and even sports a braided cable.
 To sweeten the deal, it also supports charging speeds of up to 65W.
 Most modern HP Chromebooks now support USB-C, which is the port this charger uses.
 This means you can use it with more power-hungry devices and any other tablet or smartphone.

 Samsung’s replacement Chromebook charger comes from Superer, and it even features an extra-long 10-foot cable.
 It’s pretty powerful, with a max output of 65W, but it works with modern Samsung Chromebooks, such as the Galaxy Chromebook 2 and Galaxy Chromebook 2 360.

 Dell Chromebook charger

-USB-C Chromebook chargers
+Universal Chromebook chargers